LavenderPixl/lavenderpixl/README.md

-# Hi there 🙋‍♀️:
+# Hi there 🙋‍♀️

 My name is Anna 🌸

-Here's some info about me:

 🌐 I'm a student located in Denmark, studying to become a Data Technician, specialising in Programming.